sahandhnj/oyster-ml-deployment/README.md

 Oyster uses different configuration setup to optimize the use resources.
 It enables GPU/CPU training/distributed training and multi threaded API servers.

+Oyster has a powerful API manager.
+It supports multiple format and implements authentication, caching, compression and collects various metrics.

 ## Getting Started